cosynus-lix/sabbath/README.md

 - a function to validate a barrier certificate

-# Notes --- hack for interfacing with other solver and non-linear arithmetic in pysmt
+# Notes --- hacks for interfacing with other solver and non-linear arithmetic in pysmt

-- uninterpreted function + smt dumper modificato
+Option 1.
+Use uninterpreted function for trascendental functions, change the smt dumper

-  - All modified - inherit, modify/add
+Classes to add/modify:
   - SmtPrinter(TreeWalker)
   - SmtDagPrinter(DagWalker)
-  - class SmtLibSolver(object)
+  - SmtLibSolver(object)
       - mathsat + z3 wrapper
       - smtilib2 solver, microparser.

-  - mathsat - link for new no transcendental
+Option 2.
+Change the mathsat's interface.
+Link for new no transcendental function.
-    - converter
+  - Change the converter
-    - operators.py -> add operator
+  - operators.py -> add new operators
   - all walkers, printers, simplifier, rewriters